-In collaboration with Martijn Oosterbaan (Utrecht University), Rivke has been leading an NWO-GW funded project titled “The Popular Culture of Illegality: Criminal Authority and the Politics of Aesthetics in Latin America and the Caribbean” (2013-2019).
-Focusing on Jamaica, Mexico and Brazil, the research team has been studying the popular music, visual culture and material culture through which the socio‐political authority of criminal organizations is produced.
-The project, which is situated at the intersection of anthropology and cultural studies, connects critical aesthetic theory to research on popular culture and governmentality.
-The research results have translated into the exhibition "Most Wanted" in Museum Volkenkunde and an accompanying book published by Amsterdam University Press.
+In collaboration with Martijn Oosterbaan (Utrecht University), Rivke led an NWO-GW funded project titled “The Popular Culture of Illegality: Criminal Authority and the Politics of Aesthetics in Latin America and the Caribbean” (2013-2019).
+Focusing on Jamaica, Mexico and Brazil, the research team studied the popular music, visual culture and material culture through which the socio‐political authority of criminal organizations is produced.
+The project, which is situated at the intersection of anthropology and cultural studies, connected critical aesthetic theory to research on popular culture and governmentality.
+The research results have translated into the exhibition "Most Wanted" in Museum Volkenkunde (until March 2020) and an accompanying book published by Amsterdam University Press.

 Together with Eveline Dürr (LMU, Germany) and Gareth Jones (LSE, UK), Rivke led the NWO/DFG/ESRC ORA Plus research project “Slum Tourism in the Americas: Commodifying Urban Poverty and Violence” (2014-2018).
 This trilateral research project investigated tourism in low-income, high-crime areas in Kingston, Mexico City, New Orleans and Rio de Janeiro.
 Drawing on a multi-sited ethnographic approach, the research team theorized the commodification of urban poverty and violence in the context of global mobilities and urban political economies of spectacle.